Signal Multiresolution Analyzer

 Decompose signals into time-aligned components

-The Signal Multiresolution Analyzer app is an interactive tool for visualizing multilevel wavelet and empirical mode decompositions of real-valued 1-D signals and comparing results.
+The Signal Multiresolution Analyzer app is an interactive tool for visualizing multilevel wavelet- and data adaptive-based decompositions of real-valued 1-D signals and comparing results.
+The app supports single- and double-precision data.
 With the app, you can:

-Access all the signals in the MATLAB® workspace.
+Access all the real-valued 1-D signals in your MATLAB® workspace.

 Choose decomposition levels to include in the signal reconstruction.